networknt/light-rest-4j/docs/content/tutorial/ms-branch.md

 Now these APIs are working if you start them and they will output the mock responses generated based on the API specifications.
-Let's take a look at the API handler itself and update it based on our business logic, you can call API A and subsequently all other APIs will be called by API A.
+Let's take a look at the API handler itself and update it based on our business logic, you can call API A and subsequently all API B and API C will be called by API A. And API D will be called by API B.

 #### Prepare Environment

-Before starting this step, let's create a folder called httpaggregate in each sub folder under ms_aggregate and copy everything from generated folder to the httpaggregate.
-We are going to update httpaggregate folder to have business logic to call another api and change the configuration to listen to different port.
-You can compare between generated and httpaggregate to see what has been changed later on.
+Before starting this step, let's create a folder called httpbranch in each sub folder under ms_branch and copy everything from generated folder to the httpbranch.
+We are going to update httpbranch folder to have business logic to call other API(s) and change the configuration to listen to different port.
+You can compare between generated and httpbranch to see what has been changed later on.

 ```
-cd ~/networknt/light-example-4j/rest/ms_aggregate/api_a
+cd ~/networknt/light-example-4j/rest/ms_branch/api_a
-cp -r generated httpaggregate
+cp -r generated httpbranch
-cd ~/networknt/light-example-4j/rest/ms_aggregate/api_b
+cd ~/networknt/light-example-4j/rest/ms_branch/api_b
-cp -r generated httpaggregate
+cp -r generated httpbranch
-cd ~/networknt/light-example-4j/rest/ms_aggregate/api_c
+cd ~/networknt/light-example-4j/rest/ms_branch/api_c
-cp -r generated httpaggregate
+cp -r generated httpbranch
-cd ~/networknt/light-example-4j/rest/ms_aggregate/api_d
+cd ~/networknt/light-example-4j/rest/ms_branch/api_d
-cp -r generated httpaggregate
+cp -r generated httpbranch

 ```

-Now we have httpaggregate folder copied from generated and all updates in this step will be in httpaggregate folder.
+Now we have httpbranch folder copied from generated and all updates in this step will be in httpbranch folder.

 #### API D
-Let's take a look at the PathHandlerProvider.java in ms_aggregate/api_d/httpaggregate/src/main/java/com/networknt/apid
+Let's take a look at the PathHandlerProvider.java in ms_branch/api_d/httpbranch/src/main/java/com/networknt/apid

 ```

 package com.networknt.apid;

 import com.networknt.config.Config;